UK Calculator Editorial Team

 MB

 UK financial content specialist covering public sector pensions, TPS, NHS and teacher pay.
-Updated March 2026 to reflect 2025/26 TPS contribution rates and current planning assumptions.
+Updated May 2026 to reflect the 2026/27 TPS contribution bands, the 28.68% employer rate and current planning assumptions.

 Official Sources